bjonnh/obsidian-barcoding/README.md

 Which will generate a qrcode with an obsidian link for the current file in the current vault.

 And you can use the Android camera that will open Obsidian on the right note.

+## Installation

+For now it is manual, you can probably use BRAT too.
+I recomment going with the zip for now.

 ### From Obsidian Community Plugins (NOT YET)